Computational tools for twisted topological Hochschild homology of equivariant spectra: The equivariant B okstedt spectral sequence

 For a group $G$ and an element $g\in G$, we let $c_g$ denote the conjugation automorphism

 where $c_g(h) = g^{-1}hg$.
 For a $G$-spectrum $X$, left multiplication by $g$ induces an isomorphism of $G$-spectra (see, for instance, \cite[Section 3.1]{schwede}):

 When $G$ is an abelian group, the conjugation map $c_g:G\to G$ is the identity for every $g\in G$ and the induced endofunctor $c_g^*$ on the category of $G$-spectra is the identity functor, whence $l_g: X \to X$ is $G$-equivariant for every $G$-spectrum $X$ and every $g\in G$.
+We often denote this map simply by $g: X\to X$.
+When $l_g$ is equivariantly homotopic to the identity map, we say that $g$ acts trivially on $X$.

 This general observation specializes to the following useful result.